sunshinescience/sunshinescience.github.io/_posts/2019-04-27-dimensionality-reduction-clustering.md

 For comparison purposes, the following dimensionality reduction techniques will be used: principal component analysis, t-distributed Stochastic Neighbor Embedding, truncated singular value decomposition, and Isomap.

+Let's import some libraries from scikit-learn:

+    from sklearn import metrics
+    from sklearn.decomposition import PCA
+    from sklearn.manifold import TSNE
+    from sklearn.decomposition import TruncatedSVD
+    from sklearn.manifold import Isomap

 ### Principal component analysis
 Principal component analysis (PCA) is a technique that reduces dimensionality of a dataset that comprises several interrelated variables, while retaining much of the variation within the dataset.
 This occurs by transforming to a new set of variables, the principal components (PCs).
 These PCs are not correlated and they are ordered such that the first few of them retain most of the variation contained within all of the original variables.